Shakrain

 Shakrain Festival is one of the oldest annual festivals of Bangladesh.
 It is a famous and a significant event in Bangladeshi culture.
 It is the symbol of unity and friendship in Bangladesh.

 Events

 Shakrain is celebrated mostly around the southern part of Dhaka city.

 As part of the celebration, colourful kites are flown high from the rooftops around the area in the afternoon.

 It often takes the form of kite fighting, in which participants try to snag each other's kites or cut other kites down.

+Customs

 When night falls, fireworks light up the sky of old Dhaka.
 Flame-eaters also gather on the roofs to entertain people with their skills of manipulating fire.

 Music awakens the whole town, while people keep dancing from their hearts.

-Bringing thousands of people together to compete and have fun, it is an occasion and a day every youngsters wait eagerly for.
+Bringing thousands of people together to compete and have fun, it is an occasion and a day every youngster waits eagerly for.
+Every household competes to see who can cook the largest variety of pitas, and after midnight, there are games similar to dice games that are played, but with fruits.
+A variety of sweets and traditional foods, especially kacchi biryani, a signature dish of Old Dhaka, are also served on this festive day.